littlezbq/python_geoproject/README.md

 ### Reference
-The deep learning part of this project modified from Bubbliiiing's repository [unet-pytorch](https://github.com/bubbliiiing/unet-pytorch.git).
+The deep learning part of this project are modified from Bubbliiiing's repository [unet-pytorch](https://github.com/bubbliiiing/unet-pytorch.git).
 Other part are all wrote alone.